noaman2005/ecommerce-aws/PROJECT_SUMMARY.md

-# ShopAWS - Project Summary
+# Paper & Ink - Project Summary

 ## 🎯 Project Overview

-**ShopAWS** is a full-stack, cloud-native e-commerce platform built with Next.js 14+ and AWS services.
-It demonstrates modern web development practices, serverless architecture, and cloud infrastructure management.
+**Paper & Ink** is a full-stack, cloud-native e-commerce platform built with Next.js 14+ and AWS services.
+A curated stationery marketplace demonstrating modern web development practices, serverless architecture, and cloud infrastructure management.

-**Status**: ✅ **Core Implementation Complete**
+**Status**: ✅ **Core Implementation Complete with Backend Integration**
 **Development Server**: 🟢 **Running on http://localhost:3000**

 ## 📊 What Has Been Built